 If you haven't started taking distributions from your traditional IRA by the year you reach 70 1/2, it's time to start.
-If you already have made some IRA withdrawals, you must make sure your annual distributions meet the level for required minimum distributionss.
+If you already have made some IRA withdrawals, you must make sure your annual distributions meet the level for your required minimum distribution.
 Plus, you also need to meet RMD requirements for any account in an employer-sponsored workplace retirement plan, such as a 401(k), unless you're still working and adding to it.
-You can exceed your RMD in any year, but if you don't take out enough, the IRS will add a 50 percent penalty — plus interest — to your tax liability.
+You can exceed your RMD in any year, but if you don't take the minimum IRA withdrawal, the IRS will add a 50 percent penalty – plus interest – to your tax liability.

 The IRS considers you 70 1/2 six months after your 70th birthday.
 If your 70th birthday is June 30, that means you hit 70 1/2 on Dec.
 30, and you must take your first RMD that year – almost immediately – so plan ahead.